Having an email marketing strategy is essential

 It’s important to note that these 3 approaches to email marketing are not the only ways to build trust and make a difference with your community.
 Identify the unique attributes and gifts of the people and leaders within your team and fine-tune your email marketing efforts accordingly.

-It’s also helpful to remember that while there are a number of sleazy tactics that give the marketing and media world a black eye, I truly believe that marketing is simply an avenue to create and build more relationships.
+It’s also helpful to remember that while there are a number of sleazy tactics that give the marketing and media world a black eye, we truly believe that marketing is simply an avenue to create and build more relationships.

 That’s why it’s so important for you to build an effective marketing funnel that prioritizes email as a tool to engage and serve your community.